rizinorg/book/src/crackmes/ioli/ioli_0x07.md

 }
 ```

 due to the symbol info lost, neither `aa` nor `aaa` show the name of functions. we can double check this in "flagspace".
-Radare2 use fcn_080485b9 as the function name.
+Rizin use fcn_080485b9 as the function name.
 It's a common case in reverse engineering that we don't have any symbol info of the binary.

 ```sh
 [0x080487fd]> fs symbols